 A Gaffer’s actual responsibilities on a film set vary according to the project’s size and budget.
 But whether you're creating a production budget for blockbuster or micro-indie, the Gaffer is the head of the lighting department and makes the Director of Photography’s (DP) desired look for the film happen.

-Put another way, the Gaffer works directly under the DP and executes her vision.
+Put another way, the Gaffer works directly under the DP and executes his or her vision.
 This means that they have to not only be intimately familiar with all the gear, including lighting kits, but also be an excellent manager of both time and personnel.
 We'll get into the nuts and bolts of the film Gaffer job description after this quick Gaffer definition.
+For a complete guide to the major roles in film production, check out our ultimate guide to film crew positions.

 What is a Gaffer?